 We are very pleased to announce that our group got a paper accepted for presentation at ICEGOV (International Conference on Theory and Practice of Electronic Governance).
 ICEGOV stands for International Conference on Theory and Practice of Electronic Governance.
 Established in 2007, the conference runs annually and is coordinated by the United Nations University Operating Unit on Policy-Driven Electronic Governance (UNU-EGOV).
 Part of the United Nations University and headquartered in the city of Guimarães, north of Portugal, UNU-EGOV is a think tank dedicated to Electronic Governance; a core centre of research, advisory services and training; a bridge between research and public policies; an innovation enhancer; a solid partner within the UN system and its Member States with a particular focus on sustainable development, social inclusion and active citizenship.

-Here are the pre-prints of the accepted papers with their abstracts:
+Here is the pre-print of the accepted papers with its abstract:

 - “Cross-Administration Comparative Analysis of Open Fiscal Data” by Fathoni A. Musyaffa, Jens Lehmann, Hajira Jabeen.